kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 allocations are released.

 The current DRA Partitionable Devices API has no mechanism for drivers to express these mutual exclusivity constraints.
+A shared counter with a capacity of one can ensure mutual exclusion, but this cannot be used here: such a counter would have to be decremented once when allocating the *first* device from a set of compatible devices, not once for *each* device.
+This cannot be expressed at the moment.

-Without it, incompatible allocations are only detected during resource preparation, after the scheduler has already made its decisions, leading to pod startup failures and resource thrashing.
+Without a mechanism for this, incompatible allocations are only detected during resource preparation, after the scheduler has already made its decisions, leading to pod startup failures and resource thrashing.
 This KEP introduces API and scheduler changes so that compatibility constraints can be